 The University of Nevada - Reno (UN) offers programs in medicine, social work and nursing through its Division of Health Sciences.
 This division is also home to the Sanford Center for Aging, the Nevada Center for Ethics and Health Policy and the Center for Application of Substance Abuse Technologies.

 Bachelor of Science/Doctor of Medicine

-This 7-year program allows students to earn an undergraduate degree in combination with a Doctor of Medicine at an accelerated rate.
-Only six students are accepted to this program each year.
-They have three years to complete all undergraduate curriculum requirements and must maintain an overall GPA of 3.5 to stay in the program.
-In addition, participants must score a 28 or above on the MCAT to continue on to the medical school portion of the program.
+This seven-year program allows students to earn an undergraduate degree in combination with a Doctor of Medicine at an accelerated rate.
+Only a small number of students are accepted to this program each year.
+They have three years to complete all undergraduate curriculum requirements.
+Students will be awarded their bachelor's degree once they've successfully completed their coursework and their first year of medical school.

 Doctor of Medicine

 The curriculum for the first two years of the MD program focuses on the study of medicine from a clinical context and includes limited lecture hours.
 During the third year of the program, students gain clinical experience through six clerkships in the fields of surgery, obstetrics and gynecology, family medicine, internal medicine, psychiatry and pediatric medicine.
-Clerkships focused on pediatrics and internal medicine can be completed in Elko, Nevada, which provides a more rural setting.
 Advanced clinical rotations in rural health are required during the fourth year of study.